 - Commercial risks – Commercial and legal risks change with the size and operations of the business.
 But there is always a fear of sudden business shut down for small-scale enterprises.
-They cannot fight back legally for the lack of funds and Assets refer to “all the available properties of every kind or possession of an insurance company that might be used.
+They cannot fight back legally for the lack of funds and assets.
 Post pandemic, such incidents have also increased, making it difficult for many SMEs to restart their trade with full force.

 Insurance – One of the ray of hope

 Business insurance for small to mid-scale enterprises can help mitigate the risks.
 The need of the hour is to find an effective solution to cope with the pandemic impact.
 Can insurance immediately resolve the pandemic blues?
 No.